 PaprikaFest in Lug, near Osijek, celebrates the pepper (paprika in Croatian), a traditional vegetable around these parts, in October.

-Events in Croatia in November 2024
+Events in Croatia in November 2025

 …all over Croatia…

-Martinje (or the Feast of St Martin) is celebrated in many places in Croatia on 11th November.
+Martinje (or the Feast of St Martin) is celebrated in many places in Croatia on or near 11th November.
 This is the day when thanks are given to St Martin for a good wine harvest, and also the day when wine has matured so it is now suitable for drinking.
 Check locally to see what celebrations are taking place – as well as celebrating wine, good food will be on offer too.

 …all over Croatia…